-3.3.1 QUALIFICATIONS:

-Qualifications of all instructional and support staff meet or exceed the requirements of civil authorities.
+3.3.1 Qualifications: Qualifications of all instructional and support staff meet or exceed the requirements of civil authorities.

-· Include a completed copy of the Personnel Qualification Form found in the appendix.
+§ Include a completed copy of the Personnel Qualification Form found in the appendix.

-A Personnel Qualification Form demonstrates that the qualifications of all staff meet or exceed the requirements of civil authorities.
+Standard met: A Personnel Qualification Form demonstrates that the qualifications of all staff meet or exceed the requirements of civil authorities.

-A Personnel Qualification Form demonstrating that the qualifications of all staff meet or exceed the requirements of civil authorities is not included in the self study.
+Standard not met: A Personnel Qualification Form demonstrating that the qualifications of all staff meet or exceed the requirements of civil authorities is not included in the self study.

-3.3.2 JOB DESCRIPTIONS AND OTHER STAFF POLICIES:

-Clear and up-to-date written personnel polices have been developed by the program.
+3.3.2 Job Descriptions and Other Staff Policies: Clear and up-to-date written personnel polices have been developed by the program.
 These policies include but are not limited to job descriptions; wages and benefits; and resignation, termination, and grievance procedures.

-· Include a copy of the program's personnel policies.
+§ Include a copy of the program's personnel policies.

-Clear and up-to-date written personnel policies including but not limited to job descriptions for each position; information pertaining to wages and benefits; and the resignation, termination, and grievance procedures are included in the self study.
+Standard met: Clear and up-to-date written personnel policies including but not limited to job descriptions for each position; information pertaining to wages and benefits; and the resignation, termination, and grievance procedures are included in the self study.

-Clear and up-to-date written personnel policies including but not limited to job descriptions for each position; information pertaining to wages and benefits; and the resignation, termination, and grievance procedures are not included in the self study.
+§ Standard not met: Clear and up-to-date written personnel policies including but not limited to job descriptions for each position; information pertaining to wages and benefits; and the resignation, termination, and grievance procedures are not included in the self study.

-3.3.3 COMMUNICATION OF PERSONNEL POLICIES:

-Written personnel policies have been communicated with the staff, and receipt of them by the staff has been documented.
+3.3.3 Communication of Personnel Policies: Written personnel policies have been communicated with the staff, and receipt of them by the staff has been documented.